 Picking a board bag is not too difficult, but you do have some options.

-Types of Board Bags for Surfboards
+Types of Board Bags

 Surfboard bags can fit in 3 main categories ranging in protection as well as price from low to high.
 What bag is right for you depends on what you’ll be using it for and maybe how clumsy you are when transporting your surfboards.